guilhermechapiewski/lightspeed-custom-google-feed/README.md

 ## What is this?

-This is a Python script that will fetch all of your products from your Lightspeed account using the Lightspeed eCom APIand save them to a RSS feed following the Google Merchant Center file format.
+This is a Python script that will fetch all of your products from your Lightspeed account using the Lightspeed eCom API and save them to a RSS feed following the Google Merchant Center file format.

 ## Why do I need this?